heyitsthatgirl/Team-Profile-Generator/README.md

 ## Your Task

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that logs summaries for each person.

 Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
 To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.